SageJasinski/reading-notes/class-01.md

 let boolean = true;
 ```

-4. Array - An array is an asortment of values stored in one refrence. to indicate an array use squar brackets at the begginning and end of your array.
+4. Array - An array is an assortment of values stored in one reference. to indicate an array use square brackets at the beginning and end of your array.

 ```js
 let array = [12,'Hello',13,'Hi'];
 ```

-5. Object - An object is anyother type of data in Java script.
+5. Object - An object is any other type of data in Java script.

 ```js
 let title = document.getElementbyID('title');
 ```

 Adding javascript to your html document is easy and will allow you to use these variable types in your web page.
-Simple call the script where you need it useing the `<script>` element in your HTML file.
+Simple call the script where you need it using the `<script>` element in your HTML file.

 ```html
 <script src="filename.js"></script>